-The use of drugs is an essential part of Palliative Care, but drugs are potentially dangerous if used without due care and attention.
+The use of drugs is an essential part of Palliative Care, but drugs are potentially dangerous if prescribed or administered without due care and attention.
 This Drug Policy collates a range of policy and multiple drug-related procedures into one document in a way that is intended to minimise the risk of drug-related harm at Katharine House Hospice.
 Because of the interrelatedness of much of this information, the document is extensively cross-referenced.
 However, every effort has been taken to make each separate section complete in itself and, in order to achieve this, certain key points may have been repeated in different parts of the document.

 This Policy has taken account of all appropriate pieces of national legislation.
 Every relevant standard in the Department of Health National Minimum Standards for Independent Health Care 2002 has also been considered in drawing up this policy, as well as all pertinent advice contained in any correspondence we have had with the HealthCare Commission.
 Guidance from a range of advisory bodies has also been considered.
-The hospice is now regulated by the Care Quality Commission.
-However, reference is still deliberately made to the now defunct Health Care Commission when this specifically relates to correspondence with that organisation that helped to clarify aspects of hospice policy and procedure.